ravichandra99/cloudtrax/README.md

 # NCompass-Cloudtrax

-# Description

-1. Receives HTTP POST requests from the [CloudTrax Presence Reporting API](https://help.cloudtrax.com/hc/en-us/articles/207985916-CloudTrax-Presence-Reporting-API
+Receives HTTP POST requests from the [CloudTrax Presence Reporting API](https://help.cloudtrax.com/hc/en-us/articles/207985916-CloudTrax-Presence-Reporting-API
 ) containing JSON

-2. Parses JSON and stores each item in probe_requests as a row in example.db (SQLite)
+Parses JSON and stores each item in probe_requests as a row in example.db (SQLite)

-3. Displays all ProbeRequests from example.db
+Displays all ProbeRequests from example.db

-CloudTrax usually sends a request every 30 seconds, but there is an option to change the rate.
+CloudTrax usually sends a request every 30 seconds, but there is an option to change the rate to 60 seconds for example

 Python, Flask, SQLAlchemy, and Marshmallow